I Am Canadian: Parodies

 The popularity of "I Am Canadian" in Canada led to many parodies of the advertisement.
 Several radio stations have produced provincial variations on the theme.
-These include I am an Albertan, I am a British Columbian, I am a Newfoundlander, and I Am Not Canadian, the last of which focused on a Quebec sovereignist.
+These include I am an Albertan, I am a British Columbian, I am a Newfoundlander, and I Am Not Canadian, the last of which focused on the Quebec sovereignty movement.

 William Shatner performed his own variation on the idea in a Just for Laughs appearance.
 He announced to the world: "I am not a Starfleet commander, ...or T.J.
 Hooker."
-The rant continues, making fun of Trekkies and his own typecasting as James T. Kirk.
+The rant continues, making fun of Trekkies and his own typecasting as James T. Kirk, as well as Molson itself ("I drink Labatt's, not Romulan ale!").

 Weasel, the lead character of I Am Weasel, parodied the advertisement in a promotional ad for the series' home, Cartoon Network.
 The ad later aired on a similar Canadian outlet, Teletoon.

 During the 2002 Swiss National Exposition, the Swiss National Bank pavilion featured an "Ich bin Schweizer" adaptation of the ad, using stereotypes held by Germans about the Swiss.

 At the Juno Awards of 2022, actor and host Simu Liu opened the ceremony with an updated riff on the "I Am Canadian" ad, highlighting contemporary signifiers such as multicultural food, runaway housing prices and the legalization of marijuana.